bobooski/SpartanWebhooks/README.md

 This version of Spartan Webhooks is a complete rewrite mainly in the Kotlin language for ease for programming.
 Modifying the plugin to work on different platforms and versions is okay, but will never take place on this project.

+### Support
+You are welcome to join the Discord server in search of support from community members, or create posts in the Issues or Discussions sections, but I myself will provide no individual support to users unless provided with a specific error from console.
+I am here to maintain the plugin and keep it up-to-date, nothing else.

 ## Features
 * JSON based embed configuration